jrdennisoss/dosboxrm/RMDOS_API.md

 to a "hardware" MPEG video player/decoder resource.

 ### Command/Function 01h - Open Media Handle
-Opens a media handle (MPEG decoder / player) for the given DOS filepath, and returns the new media handle.
+This command/function is used to open/allocate a media handle (MPEG decoder / player)  and returns the new media handle if successful.

+A few `subfunc` values have been observed:
+* 0001h -- Open File (Seen by SPLAYER.EXE)
+* 0002h -- Open Stream (Seen by Return to Zork)
+* 1001h -- Open File (Seen by FMPTEST.EXE)

-If the file does not exist, then a zero media handle is returned.
-The filepath is passed in via a pointer to a null-terminated string; `param2` is the segment, and `param1` is the offset.
-If subfunc has the 1000h flag set, then the filepath is NOT treated as null-terminated string, rather, the first byte will specify the string length.
+When opening a file, `param1` (offset) and `param2` (segment) specify a far pointer to a string containing a DOS filepath.
+If the `subfunc` has the 1000h bit set, then the first byte the far pointer is pointing to is the string length.
+Otherwise, the string must be NULL terminated.

-I have seen three different subfunction values passed into this function.
-Return to Zork always seems to use 0002h, "SPLAYER.EXE" uses 0001h, and "FMPTEST.EXE" uses 1001h.
-I'm not sure why there is a difference between the 1 and 2, but I currently accept anything for the subfunction parameter and just log a warning if I get something that's not expected.
-One theory is that the 0002h tells the open function to parse any suffixed arguments (e.g. "/l") on the filepath and the 0001h tells the open function that the filepath is to be opened exactly as-is, but this is just a guess.

-As mentioned above, the filepath string could have a "suffix" appended to it.
-For some assets, the Return to Zork game appends a "/l" (that's a lower-case "L", not the number one) to the filepath string.
-This is only done on assets that are intended to loop such as scene backgrounds.
-The ReelMagic emulator implements this behavior and puts the new opened player into a "loop mode" when this flag set.
-In "loop mode" the video will loop/play forever until it is destroyed.
+When opening a stream, the `param1` and `param2` values are passed directly to the callback command/function 04h.

 ### Command/Function 02h - Close Media Handle
 Closes the given media handle and frees all resources associated with it.
 Always returns zero, but as far